-DoJiggy creates nonprofit websites that are innovative, responsive, less time consuming and more impact for donors.
+DoJiggy creates nonprofit websites that are innovative, responsive, and create a positive impact for donors.
 Supporters want to find what they are looking for quickly, so clear navigation and calls to action are key.

 7 Nonprofit Website Design Elements for Success

 We will outline the following Nonprofit Website Design Elements for Success.
 Ensure that your non-profit website uses great website design elements as described here, to keep your organization competitive and successful.

 - Flexibility of Nonprofit Website Design

 Proprietary software for web design for nonprofits is becoming a thing of the past.
 Customized non-profit website templates and fundraising software are easier to use and less expensive.
 Easy, custom templates for non-profit organizations and schools provide more flexibility, allowing organizations to continually upgrade their websites to stay ahead of the game.

 Flexible and open source web design for nonprofits is the best choice because it produces a more diverse nonprofit website design and is sustainable on a long term basis.
 Easily adaptable software has thus resulted in saving charity organizations money due to the flexibility in customized web design for nonprofits.
 They statistically bring in more money from donors by interacting with them and by making the best nonprofit websites that are easy for them to use.

 Over 70% of nonprofit website donations are made by busy people taking the time to fill out an online donation form.
 Last year that was over $300 billion dollars in the US alone.
 When someone has made the choice to donate and finds they are spending too much time completing a form, half of them will leave.
 They may tell themselves they will return later when they have more time, but your website needs to engage donors when and where they are ready to make a donation.